-If this sounds like a great way to make some money on the side, and if you’ve got the brains for it, then why not give it a go?
+If this sounds like a great way to make some extra money on the side, and if you’ve got the brains for it, then why not give it a go?

 Check out these 20 great sites to get started!

-Tutor.com is a fully online tutoring service which is comprised of a network of certified teachers, college professors, graduate students and professionals with master’s degrees, PhDs and Ivy League credentials who are experts in their chosen fields.
+Tutor.com is a fully online tutoring service which is comprised of a network of certified teachers, college professors, graduate students and professionals with master’s degrees, PhDs and Ivy League credentials who are experts in their fields.

-It’s free to join but there’s a catch: you’ll need to be a current resident of, and eligible to work in, the United States or Canada.
-You’ll also need to be a college sophomore or higher, or hold a degree from an accredited US or Canadian university.
+It’s free to join but there’s a catch: you’ll need to be a current resident of, and eligible to work in, the US or Canada.
+You’ll also need to be a college sophomore or higher or hold a degree from an accredited US or Canadian university.